Chart Color Schemes

 Heritage Park's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Approximately 50% of the total population (~2,778 people) has private health cover, lower than the national average of 55.3%.
-The most common medical conditions are asthma (affecting 8.4% of residents) and mental health issues (8.2%), with 69.1% declaring no medical ailments, similar to Greater Brisbane's 69.2%.
-The area has a higher proportion of seniors aged 65 and over at 14.2% (796 people), compared to Greater Brisbane's 12.2%.
+The most prevalent medical conditions are asthma and mental health issues, affecting 8.4% and 8.2% of residents respectively.
+A majority, 69.1%, report no medical ailments, similar to Greater Brisbane's 69.2%.
+Heritage Park has a higher proportion of seniors aged 65 and over at 14.2% (747 people) compared to Greater Brisbane's 12.2%.
 Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health